The CEO of Laura Ingraham’s LifeZette Won’t Stop Talking About His Employees’ ‘Boobs and Butts’

 Three LifeZette sources, including Martinez, say they never felt that internal complaints led to any meaningful resolution for either bookkeeping issues or what they describe as Anthony’s routine denigration of women in the office.

-Martinez said he tried with little success to enlist an off-site human resources staffer to resolve his payroll problems, but that those problems continued.
+Martinez said he tried with little success to enlist an off-site human-resources staffer to resolve his payroll problems, but that those problems continued.

 “There were times that I was getting paid whenever Pete felt like paying me,” Martinez continued.
 “That went on for months...
 I gave them time, but then I began to see a pattern where I’m not getting paid on time.”